Clinical Psychology and Psychotherapy

 · Positive mental health

-· Cognitive bias modification
+· Cognitive biases

 A randomized-controlled feasibility study of internet-based cognitive